Temples of merchant centre

 - Cave II – planned as shrine (chaitya) but during the works a fracture was reached and works at shrine abandoned.
 Verandah with two pillars.
 Unfinished sculpture of seated women.

-Cave contains remnants of plaster (possibly made of rice chaff and clay) and painting on the ceiling of hall and verandah.
-Seems that there were painted circles, used red yellow and white colors, painting leaves impression of bad quality work.
+The cave contains remnants of plaster (possibly made of rice chaff and clay) and painting on the ceiling of hall and verandah.
+Seems that there were painted circles, used red yellow and white colors, painting leaves an impression of bad quality work.